CumulusNetworks/docs/content/cumulus-linux-36/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 </details>

-For more information on the bridge in traditional mode vs the bridge in VLAN-aware mode, please read [this knowledge base article](https://docs.cumulusnetworks.com/knowledge-base/Configuration-and-Usage/Network-Interfaces/Compare-Traditional-Bridge-Mode-to-VLAN-aware-Bridge-Mode/).
+For more information on the bridge in traditional mode vs the bridge in VLAN-aware mode, please read {{<kb_link url="knowledge-base/Configuration-and-Usage/Network-Interfaces/Compare-Traditional-Bridge-Mode-to-VLAN-aware-Bridge-Mode/" text="this knowledge base article" >}}.

 ## ifupdown2 Interface Dependencies